Dynamic Interaction Between Asset Prices and Bank Behavior: A Systemic Risk Perspective: Introduction

-Fluctuations of price movements in the financial markets have been studied by many researchers~\cite{Sornette,Bouchaud}.
+Asset price fluctuation in the financial markets have been studied by many researchers~\cite{Sornette,Bouchaud}.
 Stochastic models as well as agent-based models are well-studied~\cite{Micciche:02,Preis:06}.
 Some researchers pay a significant attention to the network effects in the financial markets~\cite{Bonanno:04,Vodenska}.
 From empirical studies on financial time series, asset price fluctuations follow fat-tailed distributions.
 This is often modeled as a random number drawn from a student $t$ distribution~\cite{Beale,Owen,Aki-Hiro:12}.
 However, since asset price fluctuations are generated from trading by market participants, high volatility regimes are not independent of banks behavior.

-How does banks' behavior affect financial markets and do the asset price fluctuations influence banks' behavior?
+How does banks behavior affect financial markets and how do the asset price fluctuations influence banks' behavior?
 This forms a circular causality.
 This is a main question of this study.
 To do so, we consider a toy model of interaction among banks by means of an agent-based model.
-We assume that banks have lending and borrowing relationships with other banks and invest their money to a kind of asset.
-We focus on two viewpoints: capital adequacy ratio and interaction between a lending and borrowing network and financial markets.
+We assume that banks have lending and borrowing relationships with other banks and invest their money to an asset.
+We focus on two viewpoints: capital adequacy ratio and interaction between lending and borrowing network and financial markets.

 One of the authors (T.I.) analyzed the Japanese stock market by applying GARCH model to individual stock returns separately~\cite{Isogai}.
 The result shows the market-wide synchronization of extreme volatilities (larger than the 95th percentile of the empirical distribution of individual volatilities), which occurred mostly at crisis periods.

 The purpose of this paper is to clarify influence of procyclicity.
 We assume that financial assets in the balance sheet play a role as a common factor in a banking system.
 From an agent-based model consisting a banking system and financial market, we construct a model and measure correlation of capital adequacy ratio among banks.
 We found synchronous behavior of the capital adequacy ratio influenced by financial markets.

 The rest of the paper is organized as follows: Section \ref{sec:banks} defines a banking system; Section \ref{sec:market-mechanism} defines behavior of market participants; Section \ref{sec:debt-exposure} shows a model of chain-reaction bankruptcy; Section \ref{sec:simulation} exhibits simulation results obtained from the proposed agent-based model; Section \ref{sec:discussion} tells some limitations of the model; Section \ref{sec:conclusion} is devoted to draw our conclusions.